 The charity receives no government funding for its research and relies heavily on the generosity of people leaving gifts in their wills.
 Over a third of its research into the prevention, diagnosis and treatment of cancer is funded through supporters leaving a legacy to the charity.

 A legacy gift can be anything someone wishes to leave in their will.
 Traditionally this is money but it could be anything that has a monitory value like an estate or specific item.
 Anything left to Cancer Research UK can be marked to be ring-fenced for research into a specific cancer type or research within a local area.

-Further information is available on Green Wright Chalton Annis' Facebook page.
+Further information is available on GWCA' Facebook page.